Back to main site

 Online harassment as an alternative method of suppressing dissent

-In its ruling, the High Court of South Africa ruled that Malema had breached the Electoral Commission Act that protects journalists from facing any harassment, intimidation, threats by political parties.
+The case of Karima Brown in South Africa is instructive in this regard.
+Brown, a journalist and talk-show host, received countless death and rape threats on social media after Economic Freedom Fighters (EFF) leader Julius Malema posted her phone number online (known as doxing) in retaliation for what he believed was an attempt by Brown to surveil the EFF.(5) In its ruling, the High Court of South Africa ruled that Malema had breached the Electoral Commission Act that protects journalists from facing any harassment, intimidation, or threats by political parties.
 In particular, the judge ruled that the EFF had failed to “instruct and take reasonable steps to ensure that their supporters do not harass, intimidate, threaten or abuse journalists and especially women”.(6)

 Insult Laws

-Likewise, the crime of sedition remains on the statute books in many countries, and continues to be used to stifle freedom of expression.
+Likewise, the crime of sedition remains on the statute books in many countries and continues to be used to stifle freedom of expression.
 Sedition is commonly defined as the crime of “incitement of resistance to or insurrection against lawful authority.”(8) The Nigerian Federal Court of Appeal has distinguished between an outmoded notion of the “sovereign,” who is protected by sedition laws, and the contemporary politician who is regularly subjected to a process of democratic accountability.(9)

 A more recent development has been the passing of ‘fake news’ laws in various countries.
-These laws are justified by states as being necessary to protect national security or public order and to deal with the misinformation pandemic that has been unleashed by the growth of the internet and social media, but are frequently in tension with the right to freedom of expression.
+These laws are justified by states as being necessary to protect national security or public order and to deal with the misinformation pandemic that has been unleashed by the growth of the internet and social media but are frequently in tension with the right to freedom of expression.

 Regional courts, including the African Court on Human and People’s Rights, have increasingly argued that public officials should enjoy less protection from criticism than others.(10) Because of their status, access to the media, and power, public officials can often use their office to try to curtail freedom of expression and prosecute critics.
 Additional protections for those who criticise them may therefore be warranted, to counter this imbalance of power.
 In addition, there is a real need for those serving in public office to be open to criticism and public input.
 As the European Court of found: